syncfusion-content/asp.netmvc-docs/aspnetmvc/Tile/Styles-and-Appearance.md

 <tr>
 <td>
 e-template-caption</td><td>
-This class is applied to tile caption when tile has captiontemplateid property.</td></tr>
+This class is applied to tile caption when tile has caption template id property.</td></tr>
 </table>